erkanerol/quarkus-multistage-docker-build/README.md

 ./mvnw package -Pnative -Dnative-image.docker-build=true
 ```

-> For `native` profile, mvn run a docker image to create a native binary from JAR file.
+> For `native` profile, mvn runs a docker image to create a native binary from JAR file.
 I believe running `docker run` via mvn is not a good idea.

 - Run docker to build an image with the created JAR file
 ```